-Anima is a mobile VR project developed for Questionable Quality Ltd..
-The project aims to explore the possibility to use 2D assets in a VR environment.
-In this project, I teamed up with Radu-Adrian Marcu and Tyler Haskins, handled the backend coding and animations.
+Anima is a mobile VR project developed for Questionable Quality Ltd. The project aims to explore the possibility to use 2D assets in a VR environment.
+I teamed up with Radu-Adrian Marcu and Tyler Haskins on this project.
+Took care of the backend coding and animations.

-The project is a just a technical demo, shows that we can use just 2D graphics to build up a 3D scene for VR use by providing a 2 minutes short film with a few user interactions.
+This project is a technical demo, showcasing the potential of using 2D graphics to build the 3D scenes for VR use by making a 2 minutes short VR experience with some user interactions.

-In order to build a scene for VR with 2D graphics only, we chose to make a circular scene which has the player fixed at the centre surrounding by the sprites.
+In order to build a scene for VR with 2D graphics only, we chose to make a circular scene which has the player fixed at the centre surrounded by the sprites.

-To simulate the depth of the forest, we simply duplicated the trees to place them in 3 different levels, and set different order in layer for these sprites.
+To simulate the depth of the forest, we simply duplicated the trees to place them in 3 different levels, and set different orders in layers for these sprites.

-Anima2D has been use here to create the bone animations for the characters
+Anima2D is used here to create the bone animations for the characters

 Gaze pointer interactions

-Since Google VR SDK does not come with any simple, open and use method to implement the interactions between player and the game objects by using the gaze pointer, I have developed a pattern to simplify the implementation, and also standardise the behaviour of each interaction.
+Since Google VR SDK does not come with any simple, open and useful method to implement the interactions between the player and the game objects by using the gaze pointer, I have developed a pattern to simplify the implementation, and also standardise the behaviour of each interaction.

-This pattern is splited into 2 parts, the player side and the game object side.
+This pattern is separated into 2 parts, the player side and the game object side.

 First, on the player side, the player object of each scene can simply apply the GvrPointerHoverEvent to set up the progress indicator which will show up while the gaze pointer enters the object.